 A. Arbitrators must disclose any relationship between themselves and a party, a party's representative, or a witness.
-The AAA's rules require that neutral arbitrators be impartial, and that the parties have confidence in their impartiality.
-The rules require every neutral arbitrator "to disclose to the AAA any circumstances likely to affect his or her impartiality, including any bias or any financial or personal interest in the result of the arbitration or any past or present relationship with the parties or their representatives."
+The AAA's International Rules The AAA's International rules require that arbitrators be impartial and that the parties have confidence in their impartiality.
+The rules require arbitrators to "disclose to the administrator any circumstance likely to give rise to justifiable doubts as to the arbitrator's impartiality or independence."
 This is also dealt with in detail in the AAA's Code of Ethics for Commercial Arbitrators.